-This is a question into which Lukas Goretzki, a professor at the Stockholm School of Economics, is researching since the controller function certainly is affected.
-As he himself says: ”The only constant in the controller function is change.”
+Professor Lukas Goretzki at the Stockholm School of Economics, is researching this question, since the controller function is certainly affected to a significant extent. ”The only constant in the controller function is change,” Goretzki says.
 So then, is there a future for controllers given digitalisation and automation?

-He says that many companies see digitalisation as a monster: A potentially transformative, disruptive creature that they do not want to concern themselves with, which in turn means that certain companies consciously avoid talking about the digitalilisation aspect in the implementation of new technology.
+Many companies, Goretzki says, see digitalisation as a monster: a potentially transformative, disruptive creature that they do not want to concern themselves with.

-“When you look at the finance function or the controller unit, this is something that CFOs in their role as leaders must be aware of and actively work against.
-It is important to develop what Goretzki calls ‘a contextualised understanding’ of digitalisation.
-In brief, this means making it possible for people in the control function to focus on the most important things and to get them to understand how digitalisation can create value in respective roles," he says.
+This involves developing what Goretzki refers to as "contextualised understanding of digitalisation".
+In brief, this means making it possible for people in the control function to focus on the most important things and increasing their understanding of how digitalisation can create value in respective roles," he says.

-“The only constant in the role of the controller is change.
+"The only constant in the role of the controller is change.
 This might sound like an empty phrase, but I believe it to be correct.
-A rather provocative question that is sometimes discussed is whether the role of the financial controller will still exist in ten or fifteen years?
-And I really think it will, even if their role is definitely going to change, in the same way that controllers today carry out other tasks than those they carried out twenty years ago.”
+A rather provocative question that is sometimes discussed is whether the role of the financial controller will still exist in 10 or 15 years.
+I think it will, though it will certainly change.
+We must remember that today's controllers carry out different tasks compared with 20 years ago.”

-"New technology will help the controller to eliminate much of the routine and perhaps less value-adding work, and to become a strategic business partner.
-Thus, the controller will get greater influence in the decision-making processes in which he or she is involved.”
+"New technology will help the controller to eliminate much of the routine and less value-adding work, and to become a strategic business partner.
+This means controllers will potentially have greater influence in the decision-making processes in which they are involved."

-“How important Excel files and spreadsheets are for controllers; even among large multinational companies.
-In the academic world we talk about ‘Vernacular Accounting Systems’ (VAS).
-Simply stated, VAS may be described as a systematisation of numbers and flows often made by the controller, which are adapted and developed for one specific workplace.
+"How important Excel files and spreadsheets are for controllers – even among large multinational companies.
+In the academic world, we talk about 'Vernacular Accounting Systems' (VAS).
+VAS can be described as systems of numbers and flows often made by the controller, which are adapted and developed for one specific workplace.

-“VAS,” he says, “are all about the controller’s own view of the world which is reflected in the accounting figures which are calculated and presented in the spreadsheet.
-What our study shows is that even if VAS are often criticized and companies try to replace them with global standardized systems, they can be useful in the development phase, so that the result will be ‘glocal’, that is both local and global.”
+"Our study shows that even if companies often criticise VAS and try to replace them with global standardised systems, they can still be useful in the development phase, helping to give a result that is both local and global.”